 - Maintenance & Repairs

-There are three methods available to you for the purpose of claiming your work-related car expenditure.
+There are two (2) methods available to you for the purpose of claiming your work-related car expenditure.
 These methods are available on any car used by you for work purposes which are owned or leased by you.
 These claim methods are not available for the following kind of vehicles:

 - a vehicle with a carrying capacity of one tonne or more, such as a utility truck or panel van (please contact us to see if there is an alternative method)